jdowner/gist/README.rst

 ::

-  gist create  - creates a new gist gist edit    - edit the files in your gist gist list    - prints a list of your gists gist clone   - clones a gist gist delete  - deletes a gist from github gist files   - prints a list of the files in a gist gist archive - downloads a gist and creates a tarball gist content - prints the content of the gist to stdout gist info    - prints detailed information about a gist gist version - prints the current version
+  gist create      - creates a new gist gist edit        - edit the files in your gist gist description - updates the description of your gist gist list        - prints a list of your gists gist clone       - clones a gist gist delete      - deletes a gist from github gist files       - prints a list of the files in a gist gist archive     - downloads a gist and creates a tarball gist content     - prints the content of the gist to stdout gist info        - prints detailed information about a gist gist version     - prints the current version

 **gist create**